lgcon/stage-l2s4/DayByDay.md

 	- After half hour playing with nginx location/root/alias directives I just choosed the set the session cookie manually on the root :D
 - Using the same database with both the old and the newer (under dev) versions of netmagis
+- The austosuggest component works well togheter with async ajax requestes

+#### Day 7
+- Starting to work on the 'add' interface